‘DEAD AND BURIED’

 I did find this episode pretty compelling to listen to, despite some frequent use of swearing and blasphemy featured in this.
 Guy Adams seems to have taken the original ‘Star Cops’ TV series to heart.

 This all cuts to a flashback since we find the beginning of the story happens when Nathan Spring assigns Colin Devis on a mission.
-Intriguing how this tale starts with a later scene before a flashback.
+Intriguing how the story starts with a later scene before a flashback.

 Apparently the moon’s graveyard for the wealthy called Lunar Interments has a problem.
-The aforementioned caretaker Mac Thirwell has noticed some extra burial records that don’t seem right.
+The aforementioned caretaker Mac Thirwell has noticed some extra burial records that don’t seem to be right.